By Organitek

 Yellowing and brown spots are common to most cannabis nutrient deficiencies so at first sight, you will likely suspect another nutrient to be the culprit.

-Unlike a Nitrogen deficiency, for example, where the entire leaf yellows uniformly, Manganese deficiency typically causes a mottled yellowing pattern of interveinal chlorosis (yellowing between the veins), affecting primarily young leaves towards the top of the plant.
+• Unlike a Nitrogen deficiency where the entire leaf yellows uniformly, Manganese deficiency typically causes a mottled yellowing pattern of inter-veinal chlorosis (yellowing between the veins).

-In the later stages, the yellow areas turn into brown necrotic spots (dead spots), and you will notice severely stunted growth.
-Finally, the leaves start to curl, wilt, and eventually fall off.
+• In the late stages, the yellow areas turn into brown necrotic spots (dead spots), and you will notice severely stunted growth.

-At that point, there is usually no saving the plant no matter which corrective actions you take.
-It’s especially sad if this happens during the flowering stage because you may lose your whole crop.
+• The leaves start to curl, wilt, and eventually fall off.
+At that point, there is usually no saving the plant, especially if this happens during the flowering stage.

-Learn how to fix Manganese deficiency
+Learn How to Fix Manganese Deficiency

 Sulphur deficiency (S)